DarrenCoppinger/playwright-milestone-project/README.md

     5. Click on each one of the navbar buttons to ensure that each links to the correct page.
     6. Alter the screen size from desktop size down to mobile (sm) size to check that the navbar is responsive.
 At that size the navbar changes to the toggler icon and the roles Header "Playwright|Producer" text moves into the navbar to save vertical space.
     7. Click the toggler icon to check that the drop-down menu activates and that the text is centred.
-    8. Hover over each of the drop-down menu buttons to make sure the hover effect activate
+    8. Hover over each of the drop-down menu buttons to make sure the hover effect activates
     9. Click each of the drop-down menu buttons to make sure that they links to the correct page.
 2. Hero Image
     1. Visit the Home page on a desktop sized screen (lg)